ucdavis-bioinformatics-training/courses/CLI_Intro/command-line-intro.md

 myQuestions4 = [
   {
-    question: "In the command 'rm -rf rmtest', what is 'rmtest'?",
+    question: "In the PhiX directory, count the number of the files ending in '.fa'.
+You will need to use the 'wc' command:",
     answers: {
-      a: "An option",
+      a: "15",
-      b: "An argument",
+      b: "9",
-      c: "A command",
+      c: "7",
-      d: "A choice"
+      d: "10"
     },
-    correctAnswer: "b"
+    correctAnswer: "d"
   },
   {
-    question: "Make a directory called test and then run 'rm test'.
-What happens?",
+    question: "Which of the following commands will list all of the txt files in all the 'Genes' directories?",
     answers: {
-      a: "Nothing happens",
+      a: "ls PhiX/Illumina/RTA/*o*/Archives/*/*/*.txt",
-      b: "The directory is removed",
+      b: "ls PhiX/Illumina/RTA/A*/Archives/*/*.txt",
-      c: "The terminal exits",
+      c: "ls PhiX/Illumina/RTA/S*/Archives/*/*/*.txt",
-      d: "You get an error message"
+      d: "ls PhiX/Illumina/RTA/Annotation/Genes/*.text"
     },
-    correctAnswer: "d"
+    correctAnswer: "a"
   },
   {
-    question: "Use ls to find the size (in bytes) of the last file in the /sbin directory.",
+    question: "Find the 'genome.fa' file in the PhiX directory.
+Use pipes to get characters 640 to 700 in the second line of the file:",
     answers: {
-      a: "33211",
+      a: "GCTCGTCGCTGCGTTGAGGCTTGCGTTTATGGTACGCTGGACTTTGTAGGATACCCTCGCT",
-      b: "77064",
+      b: "TATTAAGCTCATTCAGGCTTCTGCCGTTTTGGATTTAACCGAAGATGATTTCGATTTTCTG",
-      c: "1058216",
+      c: "ATTATGTTCATCCCGTCAACATTCAAACGGCCTGTCTCATCATGGAAGGCGCTGAATTTAC",
-      d: "1103"
+      d: "GGATTACTATCTGAGTCCGATGCTGTTCAACCACTAATAGGTAAGAAATCATGAGTCAAGT"
     },
-    correctAnswer: "b"
+    correctAnswer: "c"
   }
 ];